EPIC: An Energy-Efficient, High-Performance GPGPU Computing Research Infrastructure: Acknowledgement

 \section{Acknowledgement}

 The original EPIC1 was financed by an NTNU Advanced Research Equipment grant (AVIT) and EPIC3 was financed by the NTNU-Telenor AI Lab (now called the Norwegian Open AI Lab).
 EPIC2 and EPIC4 were financed by the Department of Computer Science.
+The GPU-nodes in EPIC5 were jointly funded by an AVIT grant, the Department of Computer Science and the Department of Electric Power Engineering while the FPGA-nodes were jointly funded by the Department of Computer Science and incentive funds allocated to Magnus Jahre as a result of being awarded the BAMPAM project by the Research Council of Norway (grant no.\ 286596).
 The network, storage, and maintenance of the cluster is provided by the HPC group of NTNU's IT Division.